A wireless guitar system is a great technology to use live. You don’t need a cable to connect the guitar to the amp and

 Boss WL 50 offers a great wireless solution for guitar players.
 Forget tangled guitar cables.
 Feel free to run and jump on the stage and never lose your signal.
 It’s a simple wireless guitar system with great connection and simplicity.
-Also, it has very low, 2.3ms latency which is great for live playing.
+Also, it has a very low, 2.3ms latency which is great for live playing.

 This affordable Boss wireless guitar system offers a 2.4GHz carrier frequency, 14 compatible channels, 65-feet transmission range, and other cool features.
 Also, it has a compact size and it will fit your pedalboard perfectly.
 I tested Boss WL 50 on different bass and guitars and it worked perfectly.

 5. Xvive U2

 If you want a cheap wireless guitar system then Xvive U2 is a great option.
 It’s great for beginners and for those who play small clubs.
 Because it doesn’t offer features like other, more expensive wireless systems.
 However, it cost much less and is worth checking out.

 Xvive U2 is a very compact, lightweight, and plug-and-play wireless system for electric guitar and bass players.
 Offers 24-bit audio quality, pretty low latency – under 5ms, and connection distance goes up to 70 feet.
 As I said, if you play on small stages, then it will be a great choice.

 6. NUX B 5RC

 NUX has a different wireless system for guitar but NUX B 5RC is my favorite one.
 First of all, it’s very simple to use, and secondly, it sounds amazing.
-This is one of the best wireless guitar systems under $200.
+This is one of the best wireless guitar systems for under $200.
 If you are on a tight budget, I recommend buying this digital wireless system.

 It’s a great and affordable upgrade from electric guitar cables.
 NUX technology offers 24-bit audio quality, less than 5ms latency, and it can work at 100 feet distance.
 This is a simple gear to use and works with electric, acoustic guitar, or bass guitars.
-NUX B 5RC is powered with a 2.4GHz broadcast.
+NUX B 5RC is powered by a 2.4GHz broadcast.